try0/mkdocs-toc-md/README.md

 ### `ignore_page_pattern`: `str`

 Regular expression for Markdown source paths to exclude from the generated TOC.
 To prevent the TOC page from listing itself, use a pattern that matches `output_path`.

+A single page can also be excluded with the `toc_md_ignore: true` front matter key.

 Default: `''`